Blake-De/smiles-vae/README.md

 ## Notes

-The preprocessing script was mostly provided by the course instructor.
-Filtering and dataset slicing were used for training speed and can be found in the preprocessing.npy.
+The preprocessing notebook was adapted from instructor-provided code.
+Filtering thresholds and dataset slicing logic used for training speed are included in `preprocessing.ipynb`.